olimci/ssg/README.md

 ## License

-Shizuka is open-source and available under the [MIT License](LICENSE).
+This is open-source and available under the [MIT License](LICENSE).